spinofsf/SDC-vehicle-detection/README.md

 print('Test Accuracy of SVC = ', round(svc.score(X_test, y_test), 4))

 ```
-A test accuracy of 99% is achieved is achieved on the dataset.
+A test accuracy of 99% is achieved on the test dataset.

 ### Sliding window search